kontainapp/km/docs/planning/m1/java-start.md

   * How to launch and tear down the container?
 We need information on how to run the container in order to take a snapshot.
 It may be a docker run or a docker compose.
 The container may require extra dependencies to run.
   * URL to health check or readiness probe.
 The format can follow k8s health check configuration in YAML.
   * Name of resulting image.
 We should not destroy the input image.
-  * TODO: @John anything else we need to take the snapshot?

 ### Output